 Today’s oversaturated markets make it difficult to stay on top of all CX insights, intelligence, news and trends.
 To help you sort through the massive amounts of market information, we’ve gathered some of the best CX insights from 2019 that you might have missed so you can better prepare for 2020.

 It’s what your customers want.

 Did you know that 70% of your customers want direct feedback?
 Our survey revealed that consumers want to be heard, but not in the same way as before.
 Traditional modes of feedback like long-winded surveys no longer cut it.
 Users demand a beautifully designed experience that expedites customer service—without skimping on the service portion.

-One way to achieve this is by integrating intelligent conversations in real time.
+One way to achieve this is by integrating intelligent conversations in real time to improve your CX insights.
 Showing that you care as a brand makes customers more likely to tell their story (and for it to be positive).
 By building a customer-centric culture, you’re establishing not only trust between the brand and consumer, but you’re creating a more engaging and meaningful experience for everyone involved.

 Insight #2: Build your employee experience index.

 Gain CX insights from EX improvements.

 It’s no secret that customer experiences and employee experiences are more connected than we think.
 As a result, business success cannot be achieved if one is neglected.
 However, it’s important not to treat EX and CX feedback the same.

 As referenced by InMoment VP, Customer and Employee Experience Strategy Paul Warner, work and organizational psychology professor Dr. Wilmar Schaufeli suggests organizations focus on the three tentpoles of employee engagement: vigor, absorption and dedication.
 Building your employee experience index and taking effective action is extremely crucial for growth.
 By first listening to employees, then acting on that feedback, you’re working to create meaningful changes that start at the employee level, trickle down to customers, and offer actionable CX insights.